ehsanyousefzadehasl/PCwGPGPUs/README.md

  ![communication pattern](Images/communication_patterns.jpg)

  ### GPU Hardware
  On the summary of CUDA programming model (what a programmer sees of GPU), The main job of a CUDA programmer is to divide a task into smaller computational kernels.
 In CUDA, a kernel, as seen before, is a C/C++ function and it will be performed by many threads.
-A thread is a path of execution through the source code, and different threads take differen paths on a source code based on the conditions of conditional statementes like if, switch, and loops.
+A thread is a path of execution through the source code, and different threads take different paths on a source code based on the conditions of conditional statementes like if, switch, and loops.
 In CUDA, threads are grouped into thread blocks.
 In a thread block, threads cooperate to solve a sub-problem.
 The higher level of thread block is thread gird or kernel.

- In a high level, a GPU is made of several Streaming Multiprocessors (SMs).
+ In a high level, a GPU is made of several **Streaming Multiprocessors (SMs)**.
 Different GPU have different number of SMs.
-Each SM has many simple processors (Called Streaming Processors (SPs)) that can run a number of parallel threads.
-GPU is responsible for allocating thread blocks (TBs) to streaming multiprocessors (SMs).
+Each SM has many simple processors (Called **Streaming Processors (SPs)**) that can run a number of parallel threads.
+GPU (**GigaThread unit**) is responsible for allocating thread blocks (TBs) to streaming multiprocessors (SMs).
 All of the SMs run in parallel and independently.
 The following figure would give a clear idea of the all above.

  ![overall view of GPU hardware](Images/Overall_view_of_GPU_hardware.jpg)